AdobeDocs/commerce-merchant-services.en/help/catalog-data-model/overview.md

 Product data includes the following types:

-- **Products** - Individual SKUs or collections of SKUs that represent physical goods or intangible services.
+- **Products** - Individual SKUs or collections of SKUs that represent physical goods or intangible services with attributes that represent the product including description, weight, size, dimensions, and more.
+Attributes also specify the channel and policy scopes for a SKU.
 Products can be grouped into various product types such as simple, configurable, bundle, bundle of bundles, subscriptions, and more.
-- **Attributes** - Meta data associated with products including description, weight, dimensions, and more.
+- **Metadata** - Product attribute metadata defines and manages how product attribute are displayed on the storefront in product listings, detail pages, search results, and so on.
+Metadata also defines how product attributes are used in search—sorting, filtering, search weights, and so on.
-- **Prices** - Amounts for which a product is sold.
-Prices for the same product can differ based on other variables such as channel, currency, quantity, and more.
-Prices can be listed in price books for specific channels, customers, or geographies.
+- **Price books and prices** - Determines the selling prices of products.
+Price books define and manage unique scopes—specific channels, customers, or geographies that can be used to manage price discounts across customer tiers.
+Prices define the regular and discounted price for a product SKU in the scope of each price book.
 - **Assets** - Artifacts associated with products, such as images, videos, PDFs or other file types.
 - **Stock** - Represents the available inventory of product that can be sold to customers.
 Stock can be a combination of sources from multiple warehouses.